-The NIST Greenhouse Gas (GHG) Measurements Program develops advanced tools and standards for accurately measuring GHG emissions so industries and governments will have the information they need to manage emissions effectively.
+The NIST Greenhouse Gas (GHG) Measurements Program develops advanced tools and standards for accurately measuring GHG emissions so industries and governments can have the information they need to manage emissions effectively.

-Currently, most emissions estimates are based on indirect economic measures, such as the number of vehicle-miles traveled.
-The NIST GHG Measurements Program is developing technologies to measure emissions directly based on atmospheric observations from satellites, aircraft, and Earth’s surface.
-By combining economic data with atmospheric observations, scientists will be able to provide stakeholders with emissions estimates that are more accurate, and have lower uncertainties, than either approach used alone.
+Currently, most cities estimate their GHG emissions based on indirect economic measures, such as the number of vehicle-miles traveled within the city.
+The NIST GHG Measurements Program develops technologies to measure emissions directly based on atmospheric observations from towers, aircraft and satellites.
+By combining economic data with atmospheric observations, scientists can provide stakeholders with emissions estimates that are more accurate, and have lower uncertainties, than either approach used alone.

 A Focus on Cities

 Urban areas are home to roughly half the world’s population, and they account for more than half of total fossil fuel emissions.
-For this reason, we have established a system of three Urban Test Beds—areas where scientists are developing advanced technologies for directly measuring emissions at small scales in space and time.
-This will make it possible to attribute emissions to specific sources such as individual neighborhoods, traffic corridors, or landfills, and to observe how those emissions change over daily and seasonal cycles.
-This high-resolution information will give stakeholders the timely, accurate information they need to more effectively manage emissions.
+For this reason, we have established a system of three Urban Test Beds where scientists develop advanced technologies for directly measuring emissions at small scales in space and time.
+This makes it possible to attribute emissions to specific sources such as individual neighborhoods, traffic corridors, or landfills, and to observe how those emissions change over daily and seasonal cycles.
+This high-resolution data can give stakeholders the timely, accurate information they need to manage emissions more effectively.